-The Baaj Nwaavjo I’tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument Will Safeguard an Irreplaceable Landscape, Honor Tribes, and Protect A Vital Watershed
+The Baaj Nwaavjo I’Tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument Will Safeguard an Irreplaceable Landscape, Honor Tribes, and Protect a Vital Watershed

-PHOENIX, AZ (August 8, 2023) — After 15 years of advocacy from Tribes, local communities, and a diverse group of organizations to permanently protect the area around the Grand Canyon National Park from uranium mining, President Biden designated the Baaj Nwaavjo I’tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument, protecting nearly one million acres of public lands surrounding this awe-inspiring natural wonder.
+After 15 years of advocacy from Tribes, local communities, and a diverse group of organizations to permanently protect the area around the Grand Canyon National Park from uranium mining, President Biden designated the Baaj Nwaavjo I’tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument, protecting nearly one million acres of public lands surrounding this awe-inspiring natural wonder.

 “We applaud President Biden for listening to the Tribal Coalition and the overwhelming support of the community and for using his authority granted under the Antiquities Act to protect the Grand Canyon watershed from uranium mining,” said Camilla Simon, executive director of Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO).
 “With unparalleled cultural, historical, ecological, recreational, and economic value, this designation honors the ancestral homelands of the original stewards, the Tribes, ensures that generations to come can enjoy all the recreational activities this unique landscape offers, and safeguards vital water supplies for wildlife and people in the region.”